 How Nutritional Therapy Fits Into Your Overall Treatment

 Proper nutrition can help reduce the pain and discomfort of detox and help you navigate any appetite fluctuations you may experience.
-Over time, learning how to plan and prepare meals for yourself motivates you to eat for health and self-care, and not for emotional reasons or as a substitute addiction.
+Over time, learning how to plan and prepare meals for yourself motivates you to eat for health and self-care, not for emotional reasons or as a substitute addiction.

-Better Health for a Better Life
+Learn Better Nutrition for a Better Life